Apeiros-46B/hlwm-dots/README.md

 ### Installation:

 If you have all the required apps/fonts, just navigate to `~/.config` and clone this repository, then `cd` into `hlwm-dots` and run the `install.sh` script

+Add the following in your shell config: `source $HOME/.config/herbstluftwm/scripts/add-scripts-to-path`